OpenPublicMedia/social_auth_pbs/README.md

 existing Drupal user with the same email address provided by PBS, that user is logged in.
 Otherwise a new Drupal user is created.

+This module also supports login via the PBS provided Facebook and Google OAuth2 flows.
+These methods are only supported by URL access (no block buttons are provided):

+ * **Facebook**: `social_auth_pbs.redirect_to_facebook` (/user/login/pbs-facebook)

+ * **Goole**: `social_auth_pbs.redirect_to_google` (/user/login/pbs-google)

+It is also possible to send users through a PBS Account creation flow by supplying a URL encoded version of the PBS login route to the `next` parameter of PBS's OAuth2 account creation form page.
+E.g. `https://account.pbs.org/oauth2/register/?next=https%3A%2F%2Fexample.com%2Fuser%2Flogin%2Fpbs`.

 SUPPORT REQUESTS
 ----------------